acentswap/docs2-wiki/products/pottery/how-to-play-pottery.md

 ![](https://lh5.googleusercontent.com/CjFh9\_5a7PDrCgz7\_F4puNVwbLJj6n0nWT\_XBUXsnQQrFcDzqBL2SV-Rw2TY2kLrVveEcCfBhrk\_62QVQtMaDwwSWCpqp8eCHhN0aAPphCk4BFMJNk78GOsrQ-Kem-5lhBRkM04vBdZwwBOwNmiw4Aw)

 If there are, you can claim the prize by clicking the Claim button and it will be a transaction for you to approve.
-Please note that you will have to pay gas fee on BNB Smart Chain to claim the prize.
+Please note that you will have to pay gas fee on Acent Mainnet to claim the prize.

 ## Withdrawing after 10 weeks